The Arts Institute (GIA)

 Kaelan Selbach-Broad | RA

 Kaelan Selbach is a filmmaker currently living and working in Brooklyn, New York.
 After Growing up in the woods of Southern VT and attending GIA as a student many moons ago; Kaelan followed his passion for filmmaking to Syracuse University where he received a BFA in Film, and to FAMU international in Prague in the Czech Republic where he studied 35mm.
-Between smaller and more personal artistic endeavors, Kaelan works full time as a set lighting technician on feature films and TV.
+Between smaller and more personal artistic endeavors, Kaelan works full time as a set lighting technician on feature films and TV, currently on Law & Order.
 Aside from his work he also loves to watch movies of any kind, binge read fantasy and sci-fi, listen to music that sounds like breaking machinery, eat donuts and have a nice cup of PG tips English tea.
 He truly cannot wait to spend the summer returning to his roots and helping to try and pass on the artistic passion to young artists in his home state of VT.

 Janice Amaya | Director of Student Life (member of the Radministration)